sajjadhossanshimanto/FireDM/README.md

 ---

 # Dependencies:
-below are the requirements to run from source:
 - Python 3.6+: tested with python 3.6 on windows, and 3.7, 3.8 on linux
 - tkinter
 - [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"